 What is the PreSLP program?

-The PreSpeech Language Pathology (PreSLP) program provides post-baccalaureate students, who do not have the required background in communication sciences and disorders, with the prerequisite courses in basic human communication sciences needed to apply to a Master’s degree program in Speech-Language Pathology.
+The Pre-Speech-Language Pathology (PreSLP) program provides post-baccalaureate students with the opportunity to take pre-requisite courses in basic human communication sciences.
+These courses are often needed to apply to Master’s degree programs in speech-language pathology.

 What does the program consist of?